homjxi0e/ReaCOM/README.md

 </table>

   ### ReaCOM/Framework
-ReaCOM is project has multiple conributes to understand Component object model COM will provide you to using more than one tool to COM hijacking regardless other features
+ReaCOM is project has a multiple of contributes to understand Component object model COM will provide you to using more than one tool to COM hijacking regardless other features